-Specify these living arrangements:

-- O Waiver is designed to support only individuals who want to direct their services. - The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
-Alternate service delivery methods are available for participants who decide not to direct their services. - The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the State.
+Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.
+Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.
+The participant direction opportunities are available to persons in the following other living arrangements Specify these living arrangements: ppend ix E: Participant Direction of Services E-1: Overview (3 of 13) d.
+Ele ection of Participant Direction.
+Election of participant direction is subject to the following policy (select one): ○ Waiver is designed to support only individuals who want to direct their services.
+The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
+Alternate service delivery methods are available for participants who decide not to direct their services.
+The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the State.
 Alternate service delivery methods are available for participants who decide not to direct their services or do not meet the criteria.